DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_12_Migrating_server_workloads.md

 ## Scenario

-Contoso Ltd. is an engineering, manufacturing, and distribution company.
-The organization is based in London, England and has major offices in Toronto, Canada and Sydney, Australia.
+Contoso, Ltd. is an engineering, manufacturing, and distribution company.
+The organization is based in London, England, and it has major offices in Toronto, Canada, and Sydney, Australia.

-Since Contoso has been in business for many years, the existing servers include many versions of Windows Server. you're planning to migrate those services to servers running Windows Server 2019.
+Because Contoso has been in business for many years, the existing servers include many versions of Windows Server.
+You're planning to migrate those services to servers running Windows Server 2019.

 ## Objectives

 After completing this lab, you'll be able to:

 - Select a process to migrate server workloads.
-- Plan how to migrate files with Storage Migration Services.
+- Plan how to migrate files with Storage Migration Service.

 ## Estimated time: 20 minutes